meilhard/glimp-convert/README.md

 # Summary

 This is a tiny script mainly for myself and other Diabetes patients that are using the freestyle libre with the Glimp App.
-It's converts the quite unreadable Glimp export on dropbox ('GlicemiaMisurazioni.csv.gz') to a compact CSV-File readable by e.g. Excel.
+It converts the quite unreadable Glimp export on dropbox ('GlicemiaMisurazioni.csv.gz') to a compact CSV-File readable by e.g. Excel.
 It only contains the Date, Time and the Sugar value.
 Ideal for reports to the doctor.

 # Usage